 How to Install OpenWrt 18.06 on Onion Omega2 Pro

-I bought a GL-AR750 home router last year, and was very happy with the flexibility of its OpenWrt operating system.
+I bought a GL-AR750 home router (paid link) last year, and was very happy with the flexibility of its OpenWrt operating system.

 The base system has enough functionality as a home router: it has a web-based configuration interface; WiFi works out of box without fiddling